rashmirekhagiri12345678/playwright_code/README.md

 # playwright_code
-This is my first epositary for basic palywright code Author-Rashmi
+This is my first epositary for basic palywright code.
+Author-Rashmi